Table of contents

 The statement helps Parliament, businesses, and the public stay informed and up-to-date on the current state of the UK economy, as well as the government's current fiscal strategy.
 It's contents can influence public spending, planning surrounding public services, and overall market conditions.

-What time is the Spring Statement 2025?
+What time was the Spring Statement 2025?

 Is there going to be a Spring Budget in 2025?